 The idea that female bodies are sacrosanct, and that somehow they are “protected” from overt sexualization in Egypt is false.
 Contrary to what many of Alia’s detractors and what many commentators on the Arab world have said, female bodies have long been the site of struggle, interrogation, harassment, and commodification throughout the region.
 In particular, Cairo is famous for being the premiere public ass-pinching, breast-grabbing, and body-rubbing capital of the Arab world.
 The fact is that a woman (unveiled or not) cannot walk down a crowded Cairene street or take a public bus without expecting, and thus constantly guarding herself against, sexual harassment.
 In recent months, females involved in protests at Tahrir Square were subjected to “virginity tests” by the military junta.
-The “virginity tests” were administered via the age-old method of inserting two (male soldiers') fingers into each woman's vagina.
 These women were violated in order to ascertain whether they had engaged in consensual sexual activities.
 Of course, the real point of these virginity tests is not to actually see if someone is a virgin.
 The point is to humiliate, threaten, and to demonstrate and reassert control over a body and through that individual body, the body public and the notion of “public morality.”
 The point is to terrorize, and the aim of terrorism is always to instill fear (and hope that that fear will incite self-policing) in a civilian population.
 Sex as terror has been used in Abu-Ghraib, at Guantanamo Bay, in Saddam Hussein's Iraq, in Libya, in the Democratic Republic of Congo, Argentina, and in U.S.-occupied Afghanistan.
 When it comes to female and non-normatively gendered male bodies, physical violation is commonplace not only in police cells in the Arab world, but in jails across the world.
 These violations are always public (even in the insidious form of the public secret), because the point is to demonstrate the impunity with which these citizens’ bodies can be violated by foreign and local powers

 Of course, the female body is not only a site of political control and the regulation of patriarchal public morality.
 It is also a primary vehicle for making money.
 The horizontal and vertical cavalcade of visual imagery and signage that is ubiquitous throughout the city will have awed anyone who has been to Cairo.
 In Cairo and in Beirut, the little sister with a Napoleon complex, the public display of the sexualized female body is everywhere.
 Women in various stages of undress writhe and pose in film posters, advertisements, and publicity campaigns for female pop stars.